SemlerPDX/AVCS4-FalconRadiosAliasFile/README.md

 So, if you think something obvious should be a global alias for all users, just use this repo to suggest an edit to the aliases.json file and I will take it under consideration.

+## LICENSE NOTES:
+This file and project is licensed under the GNU AGPL v3.
+See attached license for complete details.
+You are free to use, modify, and serve it, but any modified version served to others (such as through a shared endpoint) must also make its source available under the same license.